cmartell5/alphabet-soup-nonprofit/README.md

  ## Summary
  The models I worked on, before and after optimization, were only able to achieve around 73% accuracy.
 Several models were tested, changing the number of hidden layers, nodes, epochs and activation functions.
 Making changes to optimize the model only made slight changes in the accuracy; however, I found that adding too many layers hindered the performance.
-I was not able to reach the target performance.
+Unfortunatley, I was not able to reach the target performance.
 Each model tested would not get an   accuracy rate higher than about 73%.
-I found the first model I started with had the highest accuracy rate.In order to solve this problem, I would need to continue to work on finding the optimal number of nodes and hiddenlayers, as well as the best activation function for each hidden layer.
+I found the first model I started with had the highest accuracy rate.
+In order to solve this problem, I would need to continue to work on finding the optimal number of nodes and hiddenlayers, as well as the best activation function for each hidden layer.